Course Content - Basic

 Having an IP PBX like 3CX probably means that you are going to be using VoIP Providers for calls, and most likely you are also going to have Remote Extensions.
-We cover remote extensions in the Intermediate Modules 3.1 and 3.2.
+We cover remote extensions in the Remote Extension Modules

 This means that in order for this communication to be possible, there will be some traffic traversing the firewall that sits between 3CX and the Internet.
 For this reason, having access to and configuring this firewall is required.

 Another requirement 3CX has, is that it must have constant and unfiltered access to the Internet.
 This means that any traffic 3CX sends to the 3cx.com and 3cx.net domains must not pass through a HTTPS Proxy, and the Firewall must not perform Deep Packet Inspection, at least for traffic to these specific domains.